MSFT-Innovation-Hub-India/Credit-Rating-Multi-Agent/README.md

 # Credit-Rating-Multi-Agent

-There are two directories in this repo.
+There are three directories in this repo.

+**Data:** Contains the synthetic financial files on which we tested the project, as well as model details and prompts for our AI Foundry agents.

 **x3_gui** is the client side code. (has its own detailed Readme for configuration and running).